-- Class 1 Individual Put the name of your song, composer/writer, and instrument used or vocals on the entry form. - Class 2 Group Put the name of your song, composer/writer, and instrument used or vocals on the entry form.
+Class 1 Individual - Contact the Extension Office a week before the Public Style Revue with the name of your song, composer/writer, and instrument used or vocals on the entry form.

+Class 2 Group - Contact the Extension Office a week before the Public Style Review with the name of your song, composer/writer, and instrument used or vocals on the entry form.
 Also, list the names of others in your group.